About the Journal

 Focus and Scope

-Quipukamayoc is an open access journal, publishes unpublished and original research articles, refereed by under double-blind peer review, on the following topics: Accounting, Economy and Finance.
-Its objective is to contribute to the development and advancement of knowledge in accounting, economic and business disciplines (more).
+Quipukamayoc is an open access journal, it publishes unpublished and original research articles, refereed by reviewers external to the institution under double-blind peer review, within the following topics: Accounting, Economics and Finance.
+Its objective is to contribute to the development and advancement of knowledge in the accounting, economic and business disciplines.
+Publishes in Spanish, English and Portuguese and receives works from national and foreign researchers (more information).

 Peer review